2013 Boston Marathon: Bombing

-At 2:49 EDT, race clock time 4:09.43, almost two hours after the winners had completed, two explosions occurred near the finish line.
+At 2:49 p.m.
+EDT (race clock time 4:09.43), almost two hours after the winners had completed, two explosions occurred near the finish line.
 Three spectators were killed and 264 others injured.
 Among the injured, 17 were reported in critical condition, with at least 14 people requiring amputations.
 The race was halted 8 minutes after the explosions; runners east of Massachusetts Avenue were diverted into Boston Common, while those west of it were diverted to Kenmore Square.
 Over 5,000 participants who were unable to finish due to the race being halted were given medals and priority to run in the 2014 Boston Marathon.

-On May 16 just one month after the bombings, the Boston Athletic Association (B.A.A.) gave participants who ran at least half the distance but were not able to complete the 2013 Marathon early entry into the 2014 race.
+On May 16, 2013, just one month after the bombings, the Boston Athletic Association (B.A.A.) gave participants who ran at least half the distance but were not able to complete the 2013 Marathon early entry into the 2014 race.
 The B.A.A. agreed to allow these 5,633 runners entry in August, compared to September for regular entrants.
 Qualifying standards were also waived for them.
 A memorial was erected in August 2019 on Boylston Street.
 It was built by sculptor Pablo Eduardo and consists of bronze spires surrounding two granite pillars.

+Howard Mayes and four other runners crossed the finish line at the moment, down to the second, of the first explosion.
+A documentary film, 5 Runners, premiered on April 14, 2014, the eve of the attack's first anniversary.